Rigidity of wonderful group compactifications under Fano deformations: Introduction

-It is proven in \cite{WW} that complete flag varieties $G/B$ are rigid under Fano deformations, by using the characterization of complete flag varieties as the only projective Fano manifolds whose elementary Mori contractions are all $\mbP^1$-fibrations.
-Recently, the second-named author has proven in \cite{Li2} the rigidity under Fano deformations of many rational homogeneous varieties of higher Picard numbers by using Cartan connections.
-However, one should bear in mind that the rigidity under Fano deformations does not always hold, and a typical example of higher Picard number is $\BP T_{\mbP^{2n}}$, which can be specialized to $\mbP_{\mbP^{2n}}(\mathcal{N}(1) \oplus \mathcal{O}(2))$, where $\mathcal{N}$ denotes the null-correlation bundle on $\mbP^{2n}$.
-It is still an open problem to classify rational homogeneous varieties which are rigid under Fano deformations.
+It is proven in \cite{WW} that complete flag varieties $G/B$ are rigid under Fano deformation, by using the characterization of complete flag varieties as the only projective Fano manifolds whose elementary Mori contractions are all $\mbP^1$-fibrations.
+Recently, the second-named author has proven in \cite{Li2} the rigidity under Fano deformation of many rational homogeneous varieties of higher Picard numbers by using Cartan connections.
+However, one should bear in mind that the rigidity under Fano deformation does not always hold, and a well-known counter-example of higher Picard number (see for example \cite[Example 3.2]{WW}) is $\BP T_{\mbP^{2n}}$, which can be specialized to $\mbP_{\mbP^{2n-1}}(\mathcal{N}(1) \oplus \mathcal{O}(2))$, where $\mathcal{N}$ denotes the null-correlation bundle on $\mbP^{2n-1}$.
+It is still an open problem to classify rational homogeneous varieties which are rigid under Fano deformation.

-The main purpose of this paper is to study the rigidity under Fano deformations of wonderful compactifications of semisimple linear algebraic groups.
+The main purpose of this paper is to study the rigidity under Fano deformation of wonderful compactifications of semisimple linear algebraic groups, which gives an answer to a question raised by Bien and Brion in \cite[Section 4.5]{BB96}.
 For any semisimple adjoint linear algebraic group $G$ of rank $n$, there exists (\cite{dCP}) a unique smooth Fano $G \times G$-equivariant compactification of $G$, say $\bar{G}$ with the following properties: (1) the boundary divisor $\partial \bar{G} = \cup_{i=1}^n D_i$ is a union of $n$ smooth divisors with normal crossing; (2) the $G\times G$-orbit closures in $\partial \bar{G}$ are exactly intersections of these boundary divisors.
 The main result in this paper is the following:

-\begin{thm} The wonderful compactification $\bar{G}$ of a semisimple linear algebraic group $G$ of adjoint type is rigid under Fano deformations. \end{thm}
+\begin{thm} The wonderful compactification $\bar{G}$ of a semisimple linear algebraic group $G$ of adjoint type is rigid under Fano deformation. \end{thm}

+We do expect that the wonderful compactification $\bar{G}$ is rigid under projective deformation, but our method depends on the Fano condition in a crucial way (cf. Remark \ref{r.Fanoness}(ii)) and it seems difficult to remove this assumption.